kni-labs/old-browsers/README.md

 Because people using old browsers* should have a frictionless way to upgrade.

 - 1,887 bytes
-- single line using conditional comments-
+- single line using conditional comments
 - no redirecting to a 3rd party site
 - browser logos served from CDN